getify/You-Dont-Know-JS/get-started/ch2.md

 | :--- |
 | Many projects use build process tools that end up combining separate files from the project into a single file to be delivered to a web page.
 When this happens, JS treats this single combined file as the entire program. |

 The only way multiple standalone .js files act as a single program is by sharing their state (and access to their public functionality) via the "global scope."
-They mix together in this global scope namespace, so at runtime they act as as whole.
+They mix together in this global scope namespace, so at runtime they act as a whole.

 Since ES6, JS has also supported a module format in addition to the typical standalone JS program format.
 Modules are also file-based.
 If a file is loaded via module-loading mechanism such as an `import` statement or a `<script type=module>` tag, all its code is treated as a single module.